Mount Everest Compared to the World's Tallest Buildings

 In addition, the climates of Abraj Al Bait and Mount Everest are very dissimilar.
 Extreme temperatures, strong winds and a lot of snow are characteristics of Mount Everest, which is situated in the Himalayas.
 On the other hand, Abraj Al Bait is situated in Saudi Arabia's hot desert region, where daytime highs can surpass 40°C (104°F).

 Standing at 1,965 feet tall, the Ping An Finance Center in Shenzhen, China, is the fifth tallest building in the world.
-It is completed in 2017 and serves as a multi-purpose tower with offices, retail, and a hotel.
+It was completed in 2017 and serves as a multi-purpose tower with offices, retail, and a hotel.
 While it is an impressive sight to behold, it pales in comparison to the ultimate height champion, Mount Everest.
 The number of stories in this building is 115, and the total lift count is 80.

-Mount Everest stands at 29,029 feet above sea level.
+Mount Everest stands at 29,031.7 feet above sea level.
 That's almost 14 times taller than the Ping An Finance Center.
 To put this into perspective, if you stacked 14 Ping An Finance Centers on top of each other, you would still not be able to match Mount Everest's height.
 This is why Mount Everest is considered one of the ultimate feats of nature.

 The contrast between these two landmarks serves as a reminder of just how massive Mount Everest is in comparison.
 Even though the Ping An Finance Center is one of the tallest buildings in the world, it is only a fraction of the size of Mount Everest.
 This is why taking the time to appreciate and admire the beauty and grandeur of nature’s tallest peak is so important.